fdanilogamu/fdanilogamu.github.io/docs/intro.md

   <p> It's a structural problem, and structural problems have structural solutions.</p>
   <br>

   <p>I see situations as they are.
-I don't oversell nor over-reassure, and if your actual problem is that your processes have never been documented, I'm not going to tell you your team just needs better communication.</p>
+I don't oversell nor over-reassure, and if your actual problem is that your processes have never been documented, I'm not going to tell you that your team just needs better communication.</p>
   <br>
   <p> I find the real thing and I say it clearly, usually faster than you'd expect.</p>
 <br>